 These two big school transitions are a process; not everything needs to be decided in one meeting, and you can request a meeting with the school at any time.

 Typically, there is 504 Plan meeting in the spring – such a plan is outlined under Section 504 of the Rehabilitation Act, which sets out factors that allow food allergy to be considered a disability to be accommodated.
-The purpose of this spring sit-down is to list accommodations that are necessary for the child to safely and fully participate at school, not to tit the child into what the school already provides.
+The purpose of this spring sit-down is to list accommodations that are necessary for the food-allergic student to safely and fully participate at school, not to fit the child into what the school already provides.

 In the spring, some information – such as teacher and class placement – may not yet be available.
 That’s why it’s wise to have a second meeting in the days before school starts, which should involve all teachers who will have direct responsibility for your child at any point in the year.